 We maintain all of the files available in the Electronic Paper Collection on our own site to guarantee their reliability and availability.

-9. What should I do and who do I contact if I have difficulty downloading a full text file? ↑ back to top
+9. How do I download from the abstract page, and what should I do if I have difficulty downloading a full text file? ↑ back to top

 Obtaining the PDF Document

-The full-text document can be obtained in two ways:
+The full-text document can be obtained in the following ways:

 a) Downloading directly from the site

-At the top of the public abstract page, click "One-Click Download", and a row of buttons for our sponsoring mirror sites will appear.
+On the public Abstract Page, click "Download This Paper", and a row of buttons for our sponsoring mirror sites will appear.
 Based on your IP address, the system will automatically select the mirror geographically closest to your IP address and start the download process.
 The file will be the same regardless of which mirror it comes from.
 If you do not automatically receive the full text PDF download, please click on another download location icon on the abstract page.
 On a PC, you can then select "Open" to view the file immediately (it will automatically be saved to your default location, typically the desktop), or select "Save" to choose a specific folder on your hard drive and open it from there.
 If for any reason this does not work, try right-clicking on the button and selecting the "Save As" option.
 If you experience slow download service and/or you think the download location chosen by SSRN for you is not the closest to you, please click on an alternate download location to initiate the download.

-Click the "Email" link at the top of the abstract page to have the PDF emailed to you, bypassing most browser issues.
+Click the "Email" link at the top of the abstract page to have the PDF emailed to you.
+This will bypass most browser issues.
 Enter the email address you would like the paper sent to, double check the address for accuracy, and click "Send Email".
 You will receive an email within a few minutes with the paper attached as a PDF file.

-If you have tried both ways and still have trouble obtaining the document, it may help to clear the cache (temporary Internet files) and cookies from your browser's history.
+If you still have trouble obtaining the document, it may help to clear the cache (temporary Internet files) and cookies from your browser's history.